GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

   Country-scale datasets supporting broader comparative or aggregated analyses.
 Only available for few countries.

 > ⚠️ **Disclaimer:** Each thematic domain may include multiple versions of a dataset, reflecting updates over time, as the production of remotely sensed derived products is continuously evolving and frequently revised.
-The catalog will be updated every 3 months on average.
+The catalog is updated every 3 months on average.

 ---